Our store is secure. All payments are made via PayPal. So you can shop with 100% confidence.

 The name ‘Universal’ stamped to the head is probably a model name rather than the actual club maker’s name.
 No reference of a club maker with this name can be found.

-This beautiful small headed brassie for the lady player has been fully restored to play condition.
-The swing weight is C5 and the length is 41.50” (105cm).
+A very nice medium size head brassie fully restored is now ready for play.
+The swing weight is D1 and the length is 41.50” (105cm).

 A beautiful ladies shallow face driver fully restored is now ready for play.
 The swing weight is C5 and the length is 42.25” (107cm).